 - Lost Spring (Flamingo Prose Ch 2): two parallel sub-stories; character contrast between Saheb and Mukesh is examiner-favourite material.

-- The Tiger King (Vistas Ch 2): satirical plot that maps onto a 5-mark long answer cleanly.
+- The Tiger King (Vistas Ch 2): a satirical plot that fits a 5-mark long answer well.

-- On the Face of It (Vistas Ch 5): play format allows easy character-arc structuring.
+- On the Face of It (Vistas Ch 5): the play format makes character-arc answers easy to structure.

 - Aunt Jennifer's Tigers (Flamingo Poetry Ch 5): the most-asked poem in recent years; rich imagery, clear central theme.